egnaro1007/guessit/README.md

 # Guess it
-Computer pick a number and You to guest it!
+Computer pick a number and You GUESS IT!

 . . .
 That all!